Center for Retailing Studies

 We believe that active participation in industry-specific engagements is the best method for obtaining professional experience.

-The Center for Retailing Studies offers a wide range of certificates, student organizations, and leadership opportunities to ensure our students get the most out of their Mays education.
+The Center for Retailing Studies offers student organization and leadership opportunities to ensure our students get the most out of their Mays education.
 Many of these programs, such as the M.B.
 Zale Leadership Scholar Program and Thought Leadership Conference, provide opportunities for interaction with industry-leading professionals.

 The Retailing Career Fair, hosted each semester at Mays Business School, provides an opportunity for students to secure internships and full-time positions with the world’s largest general merchants, luxury brands, apparel stores, and fresh food retailers.
 The career fair is often cited by students as their first point of contact with future employers.
 All majors are encouraged to attend.